osarabia/platform-exercise/README.md

 - generate openpai spec
 - better logging to include where the message happens
 - database connection pool suitable for production environment
-- tackle gin warning messages for production
+- address gin warning messages for production